Bharath-K3/Portfolio/README.md

 **PhD in Computer Science** (In Progress)
 - Pioneering research at the intersection of AI and digital security
 - Focus areas:
-  - Ocular deepfake detection and prevention
   - Cutting-edge generative AI applications
+  - Synthetic Data Generation with Diffusion and GANs
+  - Facial and Ocular Biometrics
   - Identifying and mitigating digital vulnerabilities
   - Developing robust AI-driven defense mechanisms

 ### 🧠 Master's Journey | University of North Texas
-**MS in Artificial Intelligence** (In Progress)
+**MS in Artificial Intelligence**
-- Maintaining a stellar 4.0 GPA
+- Achieved Academic Excellence with a stellar 4.0 GPA
 - Deepening expertise in advanced AI concepts and applications

 ### 🏆 Undergraduate Excellence | Ambedkar Institute of Technology